flowagi-eu/flo-webcomponents/README.md

 # flo-webcomponents
-Flo is a minimal superclass to empower you to take back control over JavaScript & CSS (no build tools needed):
+Flo is a minimal WebComponent superclass (no build tools needed):
 - JavaScript: Take back control of rendering + events using WebComponents.
 - CSS: Flo Web Components are fully isolated (Shadow DOM + `all:initial;` reset)